Are you looking to shoot nice photos with your Polaroid Go? Read our suggestions!

 During the first 30 days after exposure, your photos still have chemicals which are not completely dried out and can cause visible alterations if not stored properly.
 It is important to allow the photos to completely dry out in a cool, well-ventilated environment.
 Classic plastic archival sleeves are not appropriate during the first month after exposure.

 After 30 days, storing photos in an album, archival sleeve, or similar is acceptable.
-Storing your photos in a dry, dark environment protected from UV radiation is always best practice.
+Storing your photos in a dry, dark environment protected from UV radiation is always the best practice.
 We use old shoe boxes.
 If you are going to display your photos and don’t want them to fade or change color, ensure that the frame has UV-protective glass.

 Polaroid film is sensitive to light even after it has been ejected from the camera.
 During these sensitive first few seconds, the film shield installed on your camera will extend on top of the photo and protect it from light.
 This allows enough time for the blue opacification layer to spread over the whole frame.